tylim88/betwin/README.md

 see [test](https://github.com/tylim88/betwin/blob/main/src/index.test.ts) for more examples

+most likely you wont need this because same type returns `<type>[] | undefined`

-you can also import some predefined types:
+but if you do need finer control on type, you can also import some predefined types:

 ```ts
 import { UpperCaseChar, LowerCaseChar, Digit, StringDigit } from 'betwin'